gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Defaults to "auto," which uses a compatible GPU if available.
     Setting "cpu" requires that no GPU is used.
 Setting "gpu" requires that a compatible GPU be available and will be used.

+``-gpu_id``
+    A string that specifies the ID numbers of the GPUs that are available to be used by ranks on this node.
+For example, "12" specifies that the GPUs with IDs 1 and 2 (as reported by the GPU runtime) can be used by mdrun.
+This is useful when sharing a node with other computations, or if a GPU is best used to support a display.
+If many GPUs are present, a comma may be used to separate the IDs, so "12,13" would make GPUs 12 and 13 available to mdrun.
+    It could be necessary to use different GPUs on different nodes of a simulation, in which case the environment variable ``GMX_GPU_ID`` can be set differently for the ranks on different nodes to achieve that result.

+``-gputasks``
+    A string that specifies the ID numbers of the GPUs to be used by corresponding GPU tasks on this node.
+For example, "0011" specifies that the first two GPU tasks will use GPU 0, and the other two use GPU 1.
+When using this option, the number of ranks must be known to mdrun, as well as where tasks of different types should be run, such as by using ``-nb gpu``.

 Examples for mdrun on one node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^